pi314/warawara/doc/iroiro.tui.md

 *   include it if it's `\033[m` or `\033[0m`
 *   not include it otherwise

+If the color sequence is at the end of string, the algorithm includes it only when `width` is larger than the result string.

 __Examples__
 ```python
 assert wrap('test', 3) == ('tes', 't')